 Mount Elbert is the state’s highest peak, with a summit of 14,440 feet (4,401 meters).

 Alma is the highest town in Colorado at 10,578 feet (3,224 meters) in elevation.

 Leadville is the highest elevated city in Colorado at 10,152 feet (3,094 meters), along with America’s highest incorporated city.

 The lowest point lies on the eastern plains by the Arikaree River at 3,317 feet (1,011 meters).

 Located in Southeast Colorado, the town of Holly has an elevation of 3,392 feet (1,034 m), making it the lowest “town” in Colorado.

 Located in Eastern Colorado, the city of Wray has an elevation of 3,566 ft (1,087 m), making it the lowest “city” in Colorado.

 Colorado Towns Listed by Elevation

 Regarding elevation and temperature, as a generic rule of thumb, temperatures decrease about 3.3°F per 1,000 feet.
-So if you’re at your local ski resort and it’s 30°F at the base, and the summit is 2,000 vertical feet higher, than you can expect it be about 23°F up top.
+So if you’re at your local ski resort and it’s 30°F at the base, and the summit is 2,000 vertical feet higher, then you can expect it to be about 23°F up top.